fallwest/tiddly-node-saver/README.md

 	//}}}

 Tag with SystemConfig and save.
-This code will only override default saving behaviour if your tiddlywiki i served by tiddly-node-saver.
+This code will only override default saving behaviour if your tiddlywiki is served by tiddly-node-saver.

 ### Configure and install server